 - Regional collaboration on identifying the roles and responsibilities for addressing climate risks across the region

 - A region-wide collaborative and cooperative strategy to build climate resilience.

 Council’s 2021-2026 Sustainable Fleet Strategy helps to guide the move to an increasingly environmentally sustainable fleet of cars and trucks.
 It includes a target of 50% of the passenger fleet being hybrid or electric by 2026.

 What council hopes to gain from being a member of the Cities Power Partnership

-There are many Councils across Australia that are taking amazing steps to reduce carbon emissions.
-The distances that separate Councils means that the sharing of knowledge and advice between Councils can be difficult.
+There are many councils across Australia that are taking amazing steps to reduce carbon emissions.
+The distances that separate councils means the sharing of knowledge and advice between can be difficult.
 The Cities Power Partnerships provides this valuable link.
-We look forward to learning from the experiences of other Councils as well as providing leadership in the local government carbon emissions reduction space.
+We value learning from the experiences of other councils as well as providing leadership in the local government carbon emissions reduction space.